WalletScrutiny/WalletScrutinyCom/_android/com.pundix.xwallet.md

 ---

-Searching the Pundix [support FAQ](https://support.pundix.com/) we find an FAQ that answers the private key managment question.
+Searching the Pundix [support FAQ](https://support.pundix.com/) we find an FAQ that answers the private key management question.

 > **Will I have a private key when setting up an account in XWallet app?**<br>
   No. Your email address and mobile number are required when setting up an XWallet app account.